Romania’s government to speed up major natural gas projects

 The deposit has an estimated accumulation of gas of roughly 25bn-27bn cubic metres, amounting to the country's entire consumption for up to three years.
 It was estimated at that time at a value of $4bn, but the natural gas price has tripled meanwhile.

-Romgaz owns 100% of the concession contract for the perimeter located in Buzău county.
+Romgaz owns 100% of the concession contract for the perimeter located in Buzău County.